The Catholic Tradition

 Changing times, enrollments and population patterns dictated that the Chippewa Falls parishes consolidate their school operations under the administrative umbrella of the Chippewa Area Catholic Schools (CACS) beginning with the 1987-88 school year.
 The new system created St. Charles Borromeo Primary School, Holy Ghost Elementary School, Notre Dame Middle School, and McDonell Central Catholic High School.

 This new consolidated approach allowed the parishes to carry on in the Catholic tradition, supplanting that tiny mustard seed with the support and cooperation necessary to fuel the mission of our Catholic schools well into the future.

-This consolidated approach, after 30 years, still allows today the parishes to carry on in the Catholic tradition, supplanting that tiny mustard seed with the support and cooperation necessary to fuel the mission, of the now school district called McDonell Area Catholic Schools (MACS), well into the future.
+This consolidated approach still allows today the parishes to carry on in the Catholic tradition, supplanting that tiny mustard seed with the support and cooperation necessary to fuel the mission well into the future.
+The school district in 2011 renamed McDonell Area Catholic Schools (MACS).